linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/11 International Monetary System.md

 ---
-aliases:
-- International Monetary System
+title: "Chapter 11: International Monetary System"
-tags: null
-key_concepts: null
-parent_directory: International Finance Full chapters
+parent_directory: "International Finance Full chapters"
-cssclasses: academia
-title: 'Chapter 11: International Monetary System'
-linter-yaml-title-alias: 'Chapter 11: International Monetary System'
+formatted: "2025-12-21 05:15:00 PM"
+formatter_model: "kimi-k2-turbo"
+cli_tool: "claude-code"
 primary_tags:
-- financial integration holds governments
-- bretton woods 11 features
+  - "bretton woods system"
+  - "international monetary system"
+  - "exchange rate regimes"
-- effective tax
+  - "currency crises"
-- currency turmoil crises post
-- capital movements undesirable tax
+  - "financial architecture reform"
 secondary_tags:
-- international monetary chapter outline
-- studied chapter bretton woods
-- reform international monetary 11
-- 11 brief history bretton
-- caused panic international investors
-- financial markets likely tax
-- tax prevent stabilizing
-- did bretton woods break
+  - "fixed exchange rates"
-- exchange rate systems cause
+  - "floating exchange rates"
-- debate reform international financial
-- international finance interesting point
+  - "imf role"
+  - "world bank"
-- avoid breakdown international monetary
+  - "european monetary system"
-tags_extracted: '2025-12-18T01:33:21.728275'
+  - "oil shocks impact"
+  - "plaza accord"
+  - "louvre accord"
+cssclasses: academia
 ---

-# CHAPTER 11

-## THE INTERNATIONAL MONETARY SYSTEM
+# Chapter 11: International Monetary System

 CHAPTER OUTLINE

 11.1 Introduction

-11.2 !e Bretton Woods system
+11.2 The Bretton Woods System
-11.3 Features of the system
+11.3 Features of the System
-11.4 A brief history of the Bretton Woods system
+11.4 A Brief History of the Bretton Woods System
-11.5 Why did the Bretton Woods system break down?
+11.5 Why Did the Bretton Woods System Break Down?
-11.6 !e post-Bretton Woods era
+11.6 The Post-Bretton Woods Era
-11.7 !e Jamaica Conference of 1976
+11.7 The Jamaica Conference of 1976

-11.8 !e Snake and the EMS
+11.8 The Snake and the EMS

-11.9 !e second oil shock
+11.9 The Second Oil Shock

-11.10 !e dazzling dollar, 1980–85
+11.10 The Dazzling Dollar, 1980–85
 11.11 From Plaza to Louvre and beyond
 11.12 Currency turmoil and crises post-1990

 11.13
-!e effects of the credit crunch
+The Effects of the Credit Crunch
 11.14
-!e effects of the eurozone crisis
+The Effects of the Eurozone Crisis
 11.15
-!e effects of the coronavirus crisis
+The Effects of the Coronavirus Crisis
-11.16 !e present exchange rate system
-11.17 !e bipolar view of the international monetary system: which exchange rate regime is best?
+11.16 The Present Exchange Rate System
+11.17 The Bipolar View of the International Monetary System: Which Exchange Rate Regime Is Best?
-11.18 Reform of the international monetary system 11.19 !e Williamson target zone proposal
+11.18 Reform of the international monetary system 11.19 The Williamson Target Zone Proposal
-11.20 !e McKinnon global monetary target proposal 11.21 !e Tobin foreign exchange tax proposal
+11.20 The McKinnon Global Monetary Target Proposal 11.21 The Tobin Foreign Exchange Tax Proposal

 11.22
 Reform of the international financial architecture